5 things to do in nature to improve your wellbeing

 Getting a dose of nature could be just what you need.
 Evidence shows that spending time in the great outdoors can help reduce your stress levels, improve your concentration and generally helps you to feel happier.

 But before you think it’s one more thing you don’t have time for, hear us out.
-All you need to do is step outside and incorporate any of these simple five actions into your day:
+All you need to do is step outside and incorporate any of these simple 5 actions into your day:

 Connecting with other people can be a great way to boost your mood and de-stress.
+But in recent times connecting in person has become more challenging.

 So it’s time to be innovative.
 We are blessed with some great technology so take advantage of applications like FaceTime and Facebook Messenger and create opportunities to connect with the people that matter to you.